Skip to main content

 • Where possible, keep model families consistent across multi‑step workflows for predictable quality and cost.

-• Use Customer Keys when you need to align with your enterprise provider contracts and control data routing with cloud restrictions.
+• For Customer Keys: Align with your enterprise provider contracts and control data routing with cloud restrictions.

 See also

-• To learn how Glean handles model deprecation, including notification timelines, migration paths, and actions needed for assistants and agents, see Model deprecation.
+• To learn how Glean handles model deprecation, including notification timelines, migration paths, and tools needed for assistants and agents, see Model deprecation.